Diversity, Equity, and Inclusion Policies

 Global Works programs, and the organization itself, value inclusion in the truest and broadest sense of the word.
 Guided by this value, Global Works endeavors to understand and address the sources and the consequences of explicit and implicit bias.
 Global Works students, chaperones, and trip leaders will discuss and agree to expected behavior and co-create a Group Agreement.
 In this way, we aim to foment a culture of respect and shared investment in the goals of the travel experience.
 We expect Global Works students to be ambassadors for their families, schools, communities, and countries and require that they treat one another, their local hosts, and trip leaders with respect.

 Students stay in rooms congruent with their gender identity, as communicated to Global Works.
-If a student identifies as non-binary, we will discuss with them what room they want to stay in and if they want to stay with roommates or, when possible, in a private room.
-All students are afforded a right to a private space (may not be a private room).
-Students are not permitted to enter rooms that they are not assigned to them unless given permission by the program staff.
+For a student that identifies as non-binary, we ask that they communicate what rooming they want to stay in.
+Students are not permitted to enter rooms that are not assigned to them unless given permission by the program staff.

 Harassment & Discrimination Policy